EugZol/datacaster/README.md

 # => Datacaster::ErrorResult({:title=>["must be absent"]})
 ```

 `Datacaster.schema` definitions don't permit, as you likely noticed from the example above, extra fields in the hash.
-In fact, `Datacaster.schema` automatically adds special built-in validator, called `Datacaster::Terminator`, at the end of your validation chain, which function is to ensure that all hash keys had been validated.
+In fact, `Datacaster.schema` automatically adds special built-in validator, called `Datacaster::Terminator::Raising`, at the end of your validation chain, which function is to ensure that all hash keys had been validated.

 If you want to permit your hashes to contain extra fields, use `Datacaster.partial_schema` (it's the only difference between `.schema` and `.partial_schema`):